Sri Ranganathaswamy Temple - Srirangam

 #1 of 18 Places to Visit in Tiruchirappalli

 Transportation Options: Bus / Cab / Auto

-This temple is the biggest functioning Hindu temple in India.
+This temple is the biggest functioning Hindu temple in India and among the top places to visit in Trichy.
 The vimana over the sanctum of the temple is made up of gold and so is protected by an electric fence.
 The 236-feet Rajagopura (tower) is the tallest temple tower in India.
 There is also a royal temple tower, which covers a base area of 32500 sq. ft and has a height of 196 ft.
 It also comprises a hall containing 1000 pillars.
 Intricate sculptures are the most attractive part of the hall.
 The Hall was built during the Vijayanagara period (1336-1565).
-The second enclosure contains the shrine of Ranganayaki, an incarnation of Goddess of Lakshmi.
+The second enclosure contains the shrine of Ranganayaki, an incarnation of the Goddess of Lakshmi.

 The Orlov diamond of 189.62 which is part of the Diamond Fund of the Moscow Kremlin was actually installed as one of the eyes of the deity.
 During the Carnatic wars, a French soldier disguised himself as a Hindu convert and stole the diamond in 1747.